vishnutejainduri/kafka/docs/algolia-processes.md

 `stores` is an array of stores where this style is available (wherever a sku at a store id has ats greater than 0).

+This Cloud Function also sends SKU inventory data to commercetools.
+The only field that is set is the SKU-level `hasOnlineAts`, which is determined by whether the product API returns an online ATS greater than 0 for the SKU.

 ## Price Updates
 For algolia price updates the `prices` collection is used as the "queue" collection. `updateAlgoliaPrice` is the cloud function that runs as the "job".
 Every minute `updateAlgoliaPrice` pulls 1000 styles from the `prices` queue collection and determines any sale prices to apply in algolia.
 The following fields are handled in this update: